cert-manager/cert-manager/README.md

 Every ingress resource that has this annotations will be monitored by *kube-lego* (cluster-wide in all namespaces).
 The only part that is watched is the list `spec.tls`.
 Every element will get their own certificate through Let's encrypt.

-Let's take a look at this ingress controller:
+Let's take a look at this ingress resource:

 ```yaml
 spec: